Dec 10, 2023

-In their lesbianism, even as the feeling that her husband was also enjoying her lover gave the cutting edge to Sandhya’s amour and as if to augment her lover’s pleasure with her mate later, with all her ardor, Roopa was ever eager to make love to her mate.
-As their fondness for their man grew, they were ever closer with each other in their lesbian domain and since Sathyam too was keeping late hours at the Secretariat, the mates began to keep themselves in their arms for longer hours.
+In their lesbianism, even as the feeling that her man was also enjoying her lover gave the cutting edge to Sandhya’s amour, Roopa was eager with her ardour to augment her lover’s pleasure with her mate later.
+Thus as their fondness for their man grew, they were ever closer with each other in their lesbian domain and since Sathyam too was keeping late hours at the Secretariat, the mates began to keep themselves in their arms for longer hours.

-‘A love filled one,’ said Roopa, fondling Sandhya’s breasts.
+“A love filled one,” said Roopa, fondling Sandhya’s breasts.

-At that having looked into Sandhya’s eyes intently, Roopa buried her head into her mate’s bosom endearingly.
+At that, having looked into Sandhya’s eyes intently, Roopa buried her head into her mate’s bosom endearingly.

-‘Take it easy,’ said Sandhya in all smiles, moving her finger meaningfully in Roopa’s erotic essence.
+“Take it easy,” said Sandhya in all smiles, moving her finger meaningfully in Roopa’s erotic essence.

-‘Make it hard now,’ said Roopa in ecstasy.
+“Make it hard now,” said Roopa in ecstasy.